johnkmedeiros/cinema-hub-api/README.md

   - **200 OK**
     ```json
     {
-      "message": "All right, movie #1001 is in your favorites list."
+      "message": "Movie #1001 added to your favorite list."
     }
     ```